Do you know people who may need food?

 A list of food resources

 Food is an essential service even, as we observe the Minnesota Stay at Home order.
-These programs are making every effort to remain in operation and do it safely for all by practicing social distancing.
+These programs are making every effort to remain in operation and do it safely for all by practicing physical distancing.

 Meals delivered or to take away—